-- (1) Where an employee is underpaid in any manner: - (a) the Employer will, once the Employer is aware of the underpayment, rectify the error as soon as practicable; - (b) where possible the underpayment will be rectified no later than in the pay period immediately following the date on which the Employer is aware that an underpayment has occurred; and - (c) where an employee can demonstrate that an underpayment has created serious financial hardship, the employee will be paid by way of a special payment as soon as practicable.
+(1) Where an employee is underpaid in any manner:

-- (2) An Employer will compensate an employee for costs resulting directly from an underpayment, where it is proven that the costs resulted directly from the underpayment.
+- (a) the Employer will, once the Employer is aware of the underpayment, rectify the error as soon as practicable; - (b) where possible the underpayment will be rectified no later than in the pay period immediately following the date on which the Employer is aware that an underpayment has occurred; and - (c) where an employee can demonstrate that an underpayment has created serious financial hardship, the employee will be paid by way of a special payment as soon as practicable. - (2) An Employer will compensate an employee for costs resulting directly from an underpayment, where it is proven that the costs resulted directly from the underpayment.
 This includes compensation for overdraft fees, dishonoured cheque costs, and dishonour fees related to routine deductions from the bank account into which an employee's salary is paid. - (3) Nothing in this clause will be taken as precluding the employee's legal right to pursue recovery of underpayments.

-19. QUALIFICATION ALLOWANCE
+21. QUALIFICATION ALLOWANCE

-- (1) A qualification allowance is payable to full time and part time Registered Nurses and Midwives, who hold or acquire a qualification, as defined below, that is relevant to the employee's current practice or position or role. - (2) Quantum of Allowance
+(1) A qualification allowance is payable to full time and part time Registered Nurses and Midwives, who hold or acquire a qualification, as defined below, that is relevant to the employee's current practice or position or role.

-% of base Annual rate Annual rate Annual rate
+(2) Quantum of Allowance

-salary on and from on and from on and from
+% of base salary for RN Level 1 increment 8 Annual rate on and from 12 October 2018 Annual rate on and from 12 October 2019

-for RN Level 1 July 2013 1 July 2014 1 July 2015
+Level 1 3.5% \$3,061 \$3,096

-1
+Level 2 4.5% \$3,935 \$3,980

-increment 8
+Level 3 5.5% \$4,810 \$4,865

-Level 1 3.5% \$2,690 \$2,797 \$2,937
+Subject to the provisions of this clause the rates prescribed in the above table will be paid fortnightly calculated in accordance with subclause 17(1) of this Agreement.

-Level 2 4.5% \$3,458 \$3,596 \$3,776
+- (3) The allowances prescribed in subclause (2) of this clause will be paid to part time employees on a pro rata basis according to hours worked. - (4) The qualifications that will attract this allowance are as follows:

-Level 3 5.5% \$4,227 \$4,396 \$4,615
+(a) Level 1

-Subject to the provisions of this clause the rates prescribed in the above table will be paid fortnightly calculated in accordance with subclause 15(1) of this Agreement.
+- (i) Hospital based postgraduate qualification of one year's (or two academic semesters) duration, or the renal dialysis certificate. - (ii) Hospital based postgraduate qualification of six months duration, which have subsequently been replaced by qualifications involving one year's (or two academic semesters) duration, will be included if at the time an employee undertook the course, a six month postgraduate qualification was all that was available and that the Chief Nursing and Midwifery Officer deems equivalent to a one year duration qualification.

-- (3) The allowances prescribed in subclause (2) of this clause will be paid to part time employees on a pro rata basis according to hours worked. - (4) The qualifications that will attract this allowance are as follows: - (a) Level 1 - (i) Hospital based postgraduate qualification of one years' (or two academic semesters) duration, or the renal dialysis certificate. - (ii) Hospital based postgraduate qualification of six months duration, which have subsequently been replaced by qualifications involving one years' (or two academic semesters) duration, will be included if at the time an employee undertook the course, a six month postgraduate qualification was all that was available and that the Chief Nursing & Midwifery Officer deems equivalent to a one year duration qualification. - (b) Level 2
+(b) Level 2